How do I know when it is time to see a therapist?

 Why do I need a therapist?
 Can’t a friend or family member just give me some good advice?

-Yes, friends and family members can be a source of good advice, however, sometimes the advice given can be damaging even though the intentions are good.
-We are professionally trained to help you grow, heal and change.
-Advice from a friend or family member tends to be highly biased and they may not have had the training to be able to suspend their own life experiences in the right way as they look at your situation.
-Additionally, friends typically want to support you no matter what, which can cloud their ability to be provide good advice.
+Yes, friends and family members can be a source of good advice, however, sometimes the advice can be limited to their own experiences and opinions even though the intentions are good.
+I am professionally trained to help you grow, heal and change.
 A trained therapist is interested in helping you find your own answers and not telling you what to do.

 What are the benefits of therapy?